-The drivers of Q1 2022 revenue include:
+The drivers of revenue in the 2022 periods include:

-- o Completion of the Acquisition in January 2022 and new revenues from the sale of RightRice® products - Launch of the Hope and Sesame® Barista product with the first run in January 2022.
-Since then, the Company has brought on more than five distributors to take this new product to independent foodservice channels - Retail launch of our Hope and Sesame® refrigerated products into Kroger and other regional retailers - Mozaics[TM] sales to distributor customers - Increased sales of MozaicsTM, RightRice®, and Veggicopia® brands on e-commerce platforms
+- o Completion of the Acquisition in January 2022 and new revenues from the sale of RightRice® products - Launch of the Hope and Sesame® Barista Blend product with the first run in January 2022.
+Since then, the Company has brought on more than seven distributors to take this new product to independent foodservice channels - Retail launch of our Hope and Sesame® refrigerated products into Kroger and other regional retailers - Hope and Sesame® Non-GMO product launched and related sales. - o MozaicsTM sales to UNFI customers - o Increased sales of MozaicsTM, RightRice®, and Veggicopia® brands on e-commerce platforms